 SAMAX subsequently and within the 90 day requirement, submitted the required Mining License Application ("MLA") documentation including the mining study, the waste management plan, an environmental assessment, various impact studies and a closure plan.
-In March 2013, the NAMR approved and registered the MLA resources/reserves in the National Registry.
+In March 2013, the Romanian National Agency for Mineral Resources ("NAMR") approved and registered the MLA resources/reserves in the National Registry.
 In October 2013, the NAMR approved the mining waste management plan.